What is a Doula?

 It makes sense that your partner would want to share this experience with just you.
 But once partners realize that having a doula allows them to support the woman they love with the confidence of not being alone and solely responsible for everything at the birth, they are usually all for it.
 Invite three doulas over, and see how you both feel!

-Download the What Is A Doula PDF guide to share with your partner.
+Download our What Is A Doula PDF to share with your partner.